 Claudia Lewis is a native of Birmingham, Alabama.
 She is a licensed-local pastor within the North Alabama Conference (NAC) of the United Methodist Church, and currently serves as Minister of Music and Worship Leader at two of the NAC’s mission churches: Church of the Reconciler, and Community Church without Walls.
 She also serves as a member of the clergy team, pianist, and Director of Children and Youth Ministries at the NAC’s third mission church: The House of Restoration UMC Mission.
 Lewis holds a baccalaureate degree (BM) in Music Therapy from the University of Alabama (UA), held by a full-scholarship in Flute Performance.
 She is also a graduate of the Alabama School of Fine Arts, of which she studied Music Theory and Flute Performance for six years.
 In addition to her service within the local church, Lewis serves the community professionally as a board-certified Music Therapist, utilizing music’s unique effects on the brain to address clients’ physical, cognitive, psychosocial, and communicative needs.
 Lewis specializes in mental health and psychiatric therapy; and works with children, adults, and seniors battling mental health issues in psychiatric institutions across the state of Alabama.

-Alfrenna Whitter- Has a strong passion for the art of dance and conducts strong leadership with the Guiding Light Dance Ministry team.
-She is presently studying African dance under LaVondia Bryant Square Artist Director of Nathifa Dance Company and performs and teaches with the touring company.
+Alfrenna Whitter- Has a strong passion for the art of dance, and conducts strong leadership with the Guiding Light Dance Ministry team.
+She is presently studying African dance under LaVondia Bryant Smith, Artist Director of Nathifa Dance Company, and she serves as a teacher and performer with NDC.
 Alfreena also tours the Rural Tour Program through the Alabama Dance Council on The Arts.